 Bodleian Library, Oxford

-Each door leading from the common area outside the Bodleian Library to what used to be lecture rooms for each area of study has the name of the area written above it in Latin.
-The trivium and the quadrivium are among them.
+Each door leading from the common area outside the Bodleian Library, into what used to be lecture rooms for each area of study, has the name of the area written above it in Latin.
 Three rooms are dedicated to the quadrivium.
 One room combines arithmetic and geometry, and music and astronomy each have their own.
-The trivium has four rooms because grammar is split in two sections: one for grammar and history, one for Hebrew and Greek.
+The trivium has four rooms, with grammar split into two sections: one for history, one for Hebrew and Greek.
 Below are pictures of the Schola Logicae (school of logic), the Schola Lingarum: Hebraicae et Graecae (school of languages: Hebrew and Greek), and Schola Astronomiae et Rhetoricae (school of astronomy and rhetoric which leads to two separate rooms).

 Chartres Cathedral